WordPress/gutenberg/data/README.md

 The data module shares many of the same [core principles](https://redux.js.org/introduction/three-principles) and [API method naming](https://redux.js.org/api-reference) of [Redux](https://redux.js.org/).
 In fact, it is implemented atop Redux.
 Where it differs is in establishing a modularization pattern for creating separate but interdependent stores, and in codifying conventions such as selector functions as the primary entry point for data access.

 The [higher-order components](#higher-order-components) were created to complement this distinction.
 The intention with splitting `withSelect` and `withDispatch` — where in React Redux they are combined under `connect` as `mapStateToProps` and `mapDispatchToProps` arguments — is to more accurately reflect that dispatch is not dependent upon a subscription to state changes, and to allow for state-derived values to be used in `withDispatch` (via [higher-order component composition](https://github.com/WordPress/gutenberg/tree/master/element#compose)).

+Specific implementation differences from Redux and React Redux:

+- In Redux, a `subscribe` listener is called on every dispatch, regardless of whether the value of state has changed.
+   - In `@wordpress/data`, a subscriber is only called when state has changed.
+- In React Redux, a `mapStateToProps` function must return an object.
+   - In `@wordpress/data`, a `withSelect` mapping function can return `undefined` if it has no props to inject.
+- In React Redux, the `mapDispatchToProps` argument can be defined as an object or a function.
+   - In `@wordpress/data`, the `withDispatch` higher-order component creator must be passed a function.